The new organisation is distributed

 We must know how to discriminate – there are no universal solutions

 All that diversity, all that wealth, are difficult to classify and to face.
 There are so many possibilities, so many options.
 The efforts of groups of individuals with common perspectives but differentiated from each other make it difficult to identify what to do.
-It is essential to avoid falling for simplistic solutions that might resolve the anguish caused by the uncertainty of ignorance but do not end in the right answer.
+It is essential to avoid falling for simplistic solutions that might resolve the anguish caused by the uncertainty of ignorance but do not end with the right answer.

 Structures influence behaviour